lateralblast/parsec/README.md

 - hex_string
 - terminal-table

 A base set of firmware information is provided.
-This information is created using firith.
+This information is created using [oort](https://github.com/lateralblast/oort).
 In order to keep this information up to date, a MOS (My Oracle Support) account is required.

 In order to work, parsec requires three directories: